Héctor Valle

-Héctor Jose Valle (born October 27, 1940) is a Puerto Rican former professional baseball catcher, who played in Major League Baseball (MLB) for the Los Angeles Dodgers.
+Héctor Jose Valle (October 27, 1940 – July 11, 2026) was a Puerto Rican professional baseball catcher, who played in Major League Baseball (MLB) for the Los Angeles Dodgers.

 Professional career

 Valle was signed by the Los Angeles Dodgers as an amateur free agent in 1960.
 His MLB career consists of the nine games he played for the Dodgers, appearing six times behind the plate.
 Valle batted .308 (4-for-13), scoring one run, with two runs batted in (RBI), and achieving an on-base percentage of .400.
 Defensively, he handled 21 chances flawlessly for a fielding percentage of 1.000.

-Valle's four major league hits (all singles) came against Denny Lemaster, Bob Veale, and Bob Sadowski.
+His four major league hits (all singles) came against Denny Lemaster, Bob Veale, and Bob Sadowski.

 Valle was later acquired by the New York Mets and Detroit Tigers, but never again appeared in another regular season big league game.
 He played in several other farm systems and the Mexican League, finally hanging up his spikes following the season.

+Death

+Valle died in Cabo Rojo, Puerto Rico on July 11, 2026, at the age of 85.